 Once a student is accepted then there are new challenges to think about that can determine how successful one can be in nursing school.
 The most common challenge?
 Time management.

 Roseman University’s ABSN program combines online coursework with hands-on labs and clinical rotations.
 That means it’s up to you to stay on top of deadlines.
-Many people ask if they can hold a full-time job while going through the 16-month program.
+Many people ask if they can hold a full-time job while going through the nursing program.
 It’s possible but not recommended.
 Students need to really focus as the coursework is intense, especially with the single-focus learning model block curriculum provides.

 Online courses allow you some flexibility in terms of what time of day you study, but it takes a lot of self-discipline.
 “You have to really be self-motivated and know yourself and time manage,” says Jonathan Lee, Roseman University ABSN student.
 “There’s a lot of material to go through, there’s a lot of reading for the program.”